 Typical Entry Requirements

-UK 2:2 honours degree or equivalent within a relevant field, such as but not limited to: Medicine, Nursing, Dentistry, Allied Health Professions, Microbiology and Chemistry.
+UK honours degree 2:2 (or equivalent) in a relevant subject such as medicine, nursing, dentistry, allied health professions, microbiology or chemistry.
 If you can demonstrate experience or previous learning you will also be considered by submitting a Recognition of Prior Learning Application.

 Academic IELTS score of 6.5 (or equivalent) with no element below 6.0.